• Skip to primary navigation

 Ingredients For This Recipe

-Making this popular dessert is incredibly easy.
+Making this popular mango sago dessert is incredibly easy.
 All you need is

 • Ripe Mangos: Mangos are the star of this dish.
 For best results, use ripe, plump, juicy mangos.
 You can alternatively use frozen mangos if fresh mangos are not available to you.